top of page

 Restore Storage Door Paint

-Here is a picture of greasy dirt that ran down from the top of the door.
-This needs to be wiped off.
+This picture shows greasy dirt that ran down from the top of the door.
+This needs to be cleaned.
 Use plain water and a clean cloth to remove the residue.
 Check after the area dries to insure the residue is gone.

-STEP 2 - APPLICATION OF EVERBRITE™ PROTECTIVE COATING
+STEP 2 - APPLICATION OF EVERBRITE PROTECTIVE COATING

 • Clearcoat Applicator.